hamzaabamboo/thinc-open-house/README.md

 ## Part 3 : Let's finish this up with interactivity

-Interactivity of the website are all controlled by `JavaScript`.
+Interactivity of the website are all done by `JavaScript`.
 In vue, almost everything is Javascript.
+It's very easy to make interactivity on the web with vue.

 Assuming you know some basics of Javascript (variables, functions, if/else, for/while, object) lets get started !